 – Wanna tell something to your users?
 Yes, PWA also supports for push notifications so that you are always linked to your users.

 – And its accessible via a URL as well.
 Not everyone installs even the icon.

 All these doesn’t mean that you should start using it right away.
 First, determine if you really need it for your application.

 For applications that would have content that is updated regularly, PWA is the best bet.
 You can even take such applications offline so that your user can access the information at any time.
 Applications like chat also can implement PWA as they would need to have updates and push notifications.

 Up next?
 The next article of the series would talk about Service Workers and they functionality.
 Stay tuned.

+I hope this intro To Progressive Web Apps can help you get started.
 Meanwhile, check out some of the awesome progressive web apps demos at pwa.rocks.
 Or in case if you want to get started immediately, there is short tutorial from Google that would guide you through the process here.